chadkluck/serverless-webservice-template-for-pipeline-atlantis/application-infrastructure/README-Folder-Structure.md

 Shared methods that serve as tools, helpers, and utilities can be stored in the `utils` directory.
 These methods should be independent of Configurations, controllers, views, and models here.
 As your organization develops methods that are constantly re-used, they should probably be deployed as a Lambda Layer.

+### Data Directory

+`data/`

+The `data` directory contains supplemental static data that can be used for mapping and enhancing data returned by your application.

 ### Test directory

 `test/`